-Capital Expenditures: Our capital expenditures were \$646 million in 2012, \$540 million in 2011, and \$755 million in 2010.
-The primary driver of this year's increase relates to projects related to our Agricultural Productivity segment and plant expansions in Latin America and Europe.
-We expect fiscal year 2013 capital expenditures to be \$800 million to \$1 billion.
-The primary driver of this increase compared with 2012 is higher overall spending on projects related to our additional corn seed plant expansions in North America, Latin America and Europe.
+Capital Expenditures: Our capital expenditures were \$741 million in fiscal year 2013, \$646 million in fiscal year 2012 and \$540 million in fiscal year 2011.
+The primary driver of this year's increase relates to higher overall spending on projects related to our additional corn seed plant expansions in North America, Latin America and Europe.
+We expect fiscal year 2014 capital expenditures to be \$1 billion to \$1.2 billion.
+The primary driver of this increase compared with 2013 is expected global seed manufacturing expansions and additional investment in one of our technology research facilities.

-Healthcare Benefits: We are currently evaluating the impact of the Healthcare Acts.
-We recorded a tax charge of \$8 million in 2010 due to the elimination of the tax benefit associated with the Medicare Part D subsidy included in the Healthcare Acts.
-We are still evaluating the other impacts from the Healthcare Acts, but we do not expect them to have a material impact on our consolidated financial statements in the short term.
+Healthcare Benefits: We are currently evaluating the impact of the Healthcare Acts, but we do not expect them to have a material impact on our consolidated financial statements in the short term.
 The longer term potential impacts of the Healthcare Acts to our consolidated financial statements are currently uncertain.
 We will continue to assess how the Healthcare Acts apply to us and how best to meet the stated requirements.

 Pension Contributions: In addition to contributing amounts to our pension plans if required by pension plan regulations, we continue to also make discretionary contributions if we believe they are merited.
-Although contributions to the U.S. qualified plan were not required, we contributed \$60 million in 2012, \$266 million in 2011, and \$105 million in 2010.
-For fiscal year 2013, contributions in the range of \$60 million are planned for the U.S. qualified pension plan.
+Although contributions to the U.S. qualified plan were not required, we contributed \$36 million in fiscal year 2013, \$60 million in fiscal year 2012 and \$266 million in fiscal year 2011.
+For fiscal year 2014, contributions in the range of \$60 million are planned for the U.S. qualified pension plan.
 Although the level of required future contributions is unpredictable and depends heavily on return on plan asset experience and interest rate levels, we expect to continue contributing to the plan on a regular basis in the near term.

 In July 2012, the Surface Transportation Extension Act (the Act), also referred to as the Moving Ahead for Progress in the 21st Century Act, was passed by Congress and signed by the President.
 The Act includes pension funding stabilization provisions and specifically will impact the discount rate companies use to determine future funding requirements, which in turn could potentially reduce required pension contributions in the near term.
-Our fiscal year 2013 contribution range, noted above, takes into account the impact of the provisions of the Act.
+Our fiscal year 2014 contribution range, noted above, takes into account the impact of the provisions of the Act.

-Fiscal year 2013 pension expense will be determined using assumptions as of Aug.
-31, 2012.
+Fiscal year 2014 pension expense will be determined using assumptions as of Aug.
+31, 2013.
 Our expected rate of return on assets assumption will remain consistent at 7.50 percent for the U.S. Plan.
-This assumption was 7.50 percent in 2012, 7.50 percent in 2011, and 7.75 percent in 2010.
+This assumption was 7.50 percent in fiscal year 2013, 7.50 percent in fiscal year 2012 and 7.50 percent in fiscal year 2011.
 To determine the rate of return, we consider the historical experience and expected future performance of the plan assets, as well as the current and expected allocation of the plan assets.
 The U.S. qualified pension plan's asset allocation as of Aug.
-31, 2012, was approximately 54 percent equity securities, 41 percent debt securities and 5 percent other investments, in line with policy ranges.
+31, 2013, was approximately 56 percent equity securities, 39 percent debt securities and 5 percent other investments, in line with our policy ranges.
 We periodically evaluate the allocation of plan assets among the different investment classes to ensure that they are within policy guidelines and ranges.
-Although we do not currently expect to change the assumed rate of return in the near term, holding all other assumptions constant, we estimate that a half-percent decrease in the expected return on plan assets would lower our fiscal year 2013 pre-tax income by approximately \$9 million.
+Although we do not currently expect to change the assumed rate of return in the near term, holding all other assumptions constant, we estimate that a half-percent decrease in the expected return on plan assets would lower our fiscal year 2014 pre-tax income by approximately \$9 million.